JeffRisberg/CI05/readme.txt

 1. Create a database named CI05.

 2. Import the MySQL schema file (schema.sql).
-This will also create several clssification categories and eight posts that hve been classified across the range of the categories.
-You can use this content as test case for improvements to classification and filtering.
+This will also create several classification categories and eight posts that have been classified across the range of the categories.
+You can use this content as a test case for improvements to classification and filtering.

 3. Change the config.php and database.php according to your settings.